PatrickRealReal/dataVisualization_energy/README.md

 ### `LASK_APP=get_data_async_cache.py flask run`

-Firstly run this line of code to make the Flask APP running.
+Secondly run this line of code to make the Flask APP running.

 ### `npm start`

-Runs the app in the development mode, The page will reload when you make changes.
+Then run the app in the development mode, The page will reload when you make changes.